 The most famous contrary storyline, of course, was that of African-American athlete Jesse Owens, who won four gold medals in track events against purportedly superior German athletes.
 Although Owens’s victory was a symbolic victory only against the Nazis (on his return to the United States, Owens would be forced to ride the freight elevator at the Waldorf-Astoria to attend his victory reception there), it showed that the superiority of the Aryan athletes was nothing more than propaganda.

 Although he has little family support, Rantz makes his way onto the UW varsity team.
 Ulbrickson selects his team based not on experience and rowing pedigree, but on grit.
 So it is no surprise that, despite the grind of rowing practices which seem designed to burn out even the toughest physical specimens, Rantz holds on even when many of his teammates do not.
-After all, he is on athletic scholarship: for Rantz, perseverance in rowing is the difference between permanent economic advancement and a return to his roots.
+After all, he needs to row in order to stay in school: for Rantz, perseverance in rowing is the difference between permanent economic advancement and a return to his roots.

 There is much to love about the book.
 Readers who are new to the sport of rowing will have little trouble understanding the terminology.
 Brown carefully explains each detail and its practical significance without becoming tiresome.
 In my favorite chapter, Brown takes nine pages to describe a six-minute race, but it never lags (in fact, it’s riveting).
 Rantz and his daughter were sources for much of the story, and consequently, Rantz is the most developed character.
 Yet other fascinating people sprinkled throughout, like the mysterious British boat craftsman George Pocock, give the book an almost cinematic feel.